chainflip-io/chainflip-backend/state-chain/pallets/cf-ingress-egress/README.md

 a) We have a smart contract vault, therefore even across rotations, the addresses are still valid.
 b) It costs a lot of gas to to deploy a new deposit contract.

+Note that we only recycle Ethereum addresses if they have been used.
+This means that a Deposit contract has been deployed to that address, making it cheaper to recycle than to deploy a new contract.

 ### Bitcoin

 We don't recycle Bitcoin addresses because the aggregate key changes across rotations, and it's cheap to generate new addresses.

 ### Polkadot

-We recycle Polkadot addresses because it's cheap to generate new addresses and we only have u16::MAX addresses.
+We recycle Polkadot addresses because we can and because if we keep the number of addresses below u16::MAX, it's a little cheaper to fetch funds.

 ## Terminology